 Slowly advancing between the rocky walls of tall mountains will cast a feeling of insignificance of you, as a human, in front of nature, in all its might.
 Much like myself, this might be too overwhelming to even take photographs.
 You just want to enjoy the moment, to absorb all those sights, and to keep them to yourself.
 Forever.

 It’s a different way of remembering things.
 If you take a photo, it is much like making a note of something: you can put it off your mind, as you can always go back to that little (mental) note, and check it as needed.
 But if you have to remember it, you will, and you will keep only those aspects which impressed you the most.

-Plus, no matter how good the camera, looking at your surroundings through the lens is always less impressive than the real thing.
-Even for the having to focus on taking a great shot instead of letting go of everything, relaxing, and just being present.
+Plus, no matter how good the camera is, looking at your surroundings through the lens is always less impressive than the real thing.
+Even for having to focus on taking a great shot instead of letting go of everything, relaxing, and just being present.

 But to each his own, so let’s return to the trip!
 Besides admiring nature, you will also find yourself taking a peek at how others live when discovering simple, yet charming households.
-They are isolated from the rest of the world, and only coming into contact with it through rare boat rides, maybe for goods they cannot produce themselves.
+They are isolated from the rest of the world and only come into contact with it through rare boat rides, maybe for goods that they cannot produce themselves.

 At the other end of the lake, there’s not much to see.
 There’s a place where you can buy some snacks or some water or maybe eat a pre-prepared meal.
-The latter didn’t seem too appealing to me, and there’s also not much time to eat till you have to go back on the ferry.
+The latter didn’t seem too appealing to me, and there’s also not much time to eat till you have to go back on the Komani Lake ferry ride.

-Is going back to the ferry the best idea?
+Is going back to the Komani Lake ferry ride the best idea?